© Blausasc VTT

-About Mountain Biking in Nice
+Mountain Biking in Nice

 The French Riviera countryside near to Nice has a real mixture of terrain and trails - something for riders of every ability, from complete beginners to the hard-core expert downhill riders.

-From dusty trails, rocky paths, the red cliff of the Esterel and the pine forests that line the coast you will have plenty of terrain and scenery to enjoy.
+From dusty trails, rocky paths, the red cliffs of the Esterel and the pine forests that line the coast, you will have plenty of terrain and scenery to enjoy.
 You will find that in the Alpes-Maritimes there are several world class bike parks where the trails are designed and maintained for you to enjoy, some with lift access.
 And along the coast you can share the walking trails with hikers or head to the FFC (French Cycling Federation) waymarked and graded bike specific trails that adorn the coastal green spaces.

 The climate and geography of the area means there’s fantastic riding to be had all year round – in summer, the higher alpine resorts offer cooler air, whilst the mild climate during the rest of the year makes it a pleasure to enjoy the trails facing the sea.

 We have compiled a list of some of the more popular biking routes in Nice, concentrating on routes that are suitable for everyone, rather than hardcore mountain bikers.
 As Nice has both mountainous and flat terrain, you can choose your route to suit your purpose - we promise you that there is something for everyone!

 Whether to go full-suspension or hardtail is a question which creates a lot of healthy debate amongst the mountain biking community.
 Whether you're renting or buying you should first decide which type you're looking for, and there are numerous makes and models of both types available.